EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 .. code-block:: bash

-  DESTDIR=dist ninja install/strip && rsync -av dist/var/everest root@10.10.10.152:/var
+  DESTDIR=dist ninja install/strip && rsync -av dist/var/everest root@the.ip.add.ress:/var

-Replace the IP address with the correct one.
+Replace the IP address placeholder with the correct one.

 Then log into the BelayBox and stop the systemd service: